KEEPING HEALTHY - The bodies defence against infection

 happens these days thanks to antibiotics.

-HT only: Understand that antibiotics kill individual pathogens of the
+Understand that antibiotics kill individual pathogens of the

 Individual resistant pathogens survive and